flowcal/DevExpress-NuGet/README.md

 ## How to generate the NuGet packages

+Before generating the packages, you must copy the installed DevExpress assemblies as described in [Folder Structure](#folder-structure) above.

 To generate all NuGet packages, just run the batch file `src\nuget-pack.cmd`, or if you prefer to manually generate specific packages, just use the `nuget.exe` command line utility.
 For example:

     nuget.exe pack ".\src\nuspec\Unofficial.DevExpress.Data.nuspec" -BasePath ".\src" -OutputDirectory ".\src\nupkg"